-Dr. Sophia Walder-Hoge is a postdoctoral psychology fellow at Lepage Associates.
+Dr. Sophia Walder-Hoge is a Licensed Psychologist at Lepage Associates.
 She received her bachelor’s degree in psychology from Yale University and has masters and doctorate degrees in clinical psychology from Indiana University of Pennsylvania.
 Dr. Walder-Hoge has worked in a wide variety of settings, including providing services in mental health centers and private practice, along with medical facilities, hospitals, and schools.
 She has experience providing individual, group, and family therapy, conducting psychological evaluations, and providing multidisciplinary consultation, assessment, and treatment.
 Her interests include complex family issues, trauma, behavioral disorders, AD/HD, health psychology, chronic health issues, women’s issues, and mood concerns.

 Intervention Style: Dr. Walder-Hoge utilizes evidence-based approaches to therapy and intervention, emphasizing a humanist, strengths-based, and trauma-informed style.
 Her overall approach is integrative.
 She welcomes the inclusion of individual interests and experiences and supports the development of a strong therapeutic relationship.
 She has received training in Cognitive-Behavioral Therapy (CBT) and psychodynamic therapies, and incorporates aspects of Mindfulness-Based Interventions, Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT), in addition to attachment and interpersonal theories.
 Dr. Walder-Hoge believes in the importance of a patient-centered, collaborative approach to clinical work, considering the whole person and honoring individual differences and cultural contexts.
 She strives to support growth, self-understanding, and adaptive skill-building in an open and nonjudgmental space.